Pan Seared Soft-Shell Crabs

 I can’t remember when I first tried soft-shell crabs, but I know I was rather young and I know I loved them instantly.
 My husband and younger son thankfully share my love for this delicacy and as a result, we eat them whenever we can during the window when they are available.
 Soft-shell crab is a culinary term for crabs, more commonly blue crabs, that have recently molted to make way for a new, larger shell.
 To prepare for this molting process, the crabs form a soft inner shell underneath their hard, outer shell.
 They swell their body with water to break their hard shell, and slowly crawl out.

-The crabs need to be removed from the water quickly after molting otherwise, their new shell will begin to harden almost immediately and will be complete hard within a few days.
+The crabs need to be removed from the water quickly after molting otherwise, their new shell will begin to harden almost immediately and will be completely hard within a few days.
 The molting process is pretty interesting and can be seen here.
 For us diners, the entire soft-shell crab is edible, including the claws (I think my younger son enjoys this part the most).
-Only the mouthparts, gills and abdomen get discarded.
+Only the mouthparts, gills, and abdomen get discarded.

 With a short season of April-September, soft-shell crabs can be hard to come by, are not cheap, and should be eaten fresh, ideally, the day they are killed.
 Cook’s Seafood, my favorite local seafood store, allows me to pre-order crabs, so I get them as fresh as possible.
 Often, if you ask, the store will kill and clean them for you, should you not be into that type of thing.
 To me, soft-shell crabs are best eaten lightly floured with Wondra flour and fried.